cognitedata/power-ops-sdk/SETUP.md

 ## PowerOps Toolkit

 - Provide PowerOps/project team with a set of client credentials that have enough privileges to run toolkit.
 These will be added as secrets to a Github environment (see [this script](scripts/update_gh_env_secrets.py)) in this repo for the CI/CD pipeline.
-The project will then be added in the [pipeline script](.github/workflows/toolkit-release.yml),
+The project will then be added in the [pipeline script](.github/workflows/toolkit-release.yml).
+  - Note that the GitHub Environment name must match the CDF project name exactly, and that there are two places in the pipeline script where the project needs to be added.

 - Create a PR to configure a new toolkit config in this repo to deploy the PowerOps data model to the new project.
 See the [staging configuration](toolkit/config.staging.yaml) as an example.
   - No need to run toolkit locally as the release process will automatically deploy the resources.